hegde10122/JAVA_DESIGN/uml/README_UML.md

 ---------------

 An object is an instance of a class - a definite thing with certain values of the class' attributes.
 For example, the microwave might have the brand name
-Samsung, the model name countertop, s
+Samsung, the model name Countertop, serial number G134250, capacity of 23L.